The Hazards of Outsourcing

 The Hazards of Outsourcing REMIX: The Condensed Version

 Sidebar!
 Wanting to up grade the bland look of my current branding.
-Thinking about the nice look of http://owlgreetings.ca?
-Truthfully a remarkable christmas card if ever needed in the whole FLORIDA territory.
+Thinking about the nice look of http://russellaquatics.com?
+Truthfully a beautiful Markham Ontario based swim class online if ever needed in the whole Ontario territory.
 Write an opinion.
 Appreciate it!

 If you are looking to build an app (or other tech project) but lack the technical skills to do it yourself, there are two common routes you can take: outsource the project (pay a programmer to build it for you) or form a strategic partnership (share ownership of the project with a true partner who will work with you to build it).
 I generally advise that if you can find a good technical partner and avoid outsourcing you should.
 And here's why: